mitsuhiko/minijinja/examples/README.md

 * [generate-yaml](generate-yaml): renders YAML files from Jinja templates.
 * [hello](hello): minimal Hello World example.
 * [inheritance](inheritance): demonstrates how to use template inheritance.
+* [load-lazy](load-lazy): Demonstrates how to load data lazy on demand.
-* [load-lazy](load-lazy): Demonstrates how to load files dynamically from disk within templates.
+* [load-resource](load-resource): Demonstrates how to load files dynamically from disk within templates.
 * [loader](loader): shows how to load templates dynamically at runtime.
 * [macros](macros): Demonstrates how to use macros and imports.
 * [minimal](minimal): a Hello World example without default features.